 A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.

 A: You can enable required configurations using a settings option found in Settings -> System -> Raspberry Pi settings -> Touchscreen.
+You need to disconnect any HDMI display when using the DSI display.

 Q: Settings -> Storage shows total system size of 7 GB.
 There’s unallocated space on my sdcard.
 What should I do?